 The drapes that can be pulled to enclose the windowseat are a batik from China Seas, and part of a Pacific Rim theme that developed as the house was furnished.
 JAG and I have both lived in Asia.
 My dad’s Navy career was mainly in the Pacific, including China, and I spent most of my growing-up on west coast Navy bases.

 When Chris’s ever-aware right-hand guy, Gary Black, said something to him about how beautifully the colors in the batik picked up the gold of the room’s cedar, Chris almost heard him.
 Or perhaps he totally did, but it was hard for him to imagine or acknowledge beauty originating from anyone but him.
 His work had been one long battle against Philistines—how could anyone else possibly understand the right way to do these things?
-That mindset could extend to people who agreed with him—It seemed hard for him to take in that strange reality.
+That mindset could extend to people who agreed with him—It seemed hard for him to take in the strange reality of being understood.

 Throughout the house there are Chinese rugs.
 The chair cushions you see here are from China and Viet Nam.
 There's a large image of a China Clipper in the dining room, and mementos everywhere of our years of living in Japan and Viet Nam.
 Looking out the windows to the west, you can see ships of these times bound for Asia, and ships moving toward Seattle from distant Asian ports.